 Yes, chewing gum actually increases your ability to concentrate.

-Gum augments the flow of oxygen to regions of the brain responsible for attention.
-(9)
+Chewing gum augments the flow of oxygen to regions of the brain responsible for attention.

-Just a whiff of peppermint improves concentration, memory, and attention span.
-(10, 11)
+Eating mints has an effect similar to gum chewing since just a whiff of peppermint improves concentration, memory, and attention span.

-Ancient Greek scholars wore wreaths of rosemary (Rosmarinus officinalis) to sharpen their minds.
+Ancient Greek scholars wore wreaths of rosemary (Rosmarinus officinalis) to sharpen their mental clarity.

 They may have been on to something.

-Science has confirmed that sniffing rosemary essential oil can significantly improve your ability to concentrate, right on the spot.
-(12)
+Science has confirmed that sniffing rosemary essential oil can significantly improve the ability to concentrate, right on the spot.

 You can also try playing with a fidget toy or stress ball.